sap-tutorials/Tutorials/tutorials/hcp-deploy-mobile-web-app/hcp-deploy-mobile-web-app.md

 1. Open the SAP Web IDE.
-*If you are not logged in yet, refer to the previous tutorial, steps 1-3.*

-2. In SAP Web IDE, select the ```index.html``` file of the Northwind project and open the context menu by right-clicking on it.
-Choose **Deploy > Deploy to SAP HANA Cloud Platform** to open the deploy dialog box.
+2. In SAP Web IDE, select the **northwind** project folder and open the context menu by right-clicking on it.
+Choose **Deploy > Deploy to SAP HANA Cloud Platform**.

     ![mob1-3_2.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-deploy-mobile-web-app/mob1-3_2.png)